The "Unit Circle" is a circle with a radius of 1.

 What happens when θ is 90°?

-Notice that the "sides" can be positive or negative according to the rules of Cartesian coordinates.
+The "sides" can be positive or negative according to the rules of Cartesian coordinates.
 This makes the sine, cosine and tangent change between positive and negative values also.

 Also try the Interactive Unit Circle.